arielj/heroix/README.md

 - Install queue visualizer (needs more details on each game in the list, does not show available updates, would be nice to keep a log of finished/stopped installations)
 - Cancel installation (can be stopped, but needs more details)
 - Resume installation (it can be resumed by default, files are kept automatically)
+- Installation-related settings (install folder, more?)
+- UI to change legendary's config (legendary and defaults)
+- UI to change game's legendary config

 ## TODO

 - Handle ENV variables to game's config
 - Handle default game's config and default game's ENV variables
-- Install dialog (with installation configuration)
+- Install dialog (with installation configuration and details)
 - Import
-- Update
+- Update (dialog with details)
 - Delete partial installation
 - Visual hints for games in queue and installing in library
-- Installation-related settings (install folder, more?)
-- UI to change legendary's config (legendary and defaults)
-- UI to change game's legendary config
 - Login
 - Refresh action
 - Wine downloader